Rianto-RNT/rnt-go-mastery/README.md

     - a nil slice doesn't a have backing array
 - Append, length and, capacity in-depth

+### 06) String, Runes, Bytes and UTF-8 in Go

+- Intro to string
+  - Go has two additional integer types called byte and rune that are aliases for uint8 and int32 data types.
+In Go, the byte and rune data types are used to distinguish characters from integer values.
+  - Golang doesn’t have a char data type.
+It uses byte and rune to represent character values.
+  - Characters or rune literals are expressed in Go by enclosing them in single quotes, as in 'x' or '\n' .
+Rune literals such as ‘a’ , ‘b’, ‘c’, ‘x’ or ‘\n’ are represented using Unicode Code Points.
+A code point is a numeric value that represents a rune literal.
+  - The character encoding scheme ASCII which is a Unicode subset, comprises 128 code points.
+  - A string is a series of bytes values.
+A string is a slice of bytes and any byte slice can be encoded in a string value.
+  - The Go terminology for code points is runes .
+A rune represent a single unicode character.
+Rune 0x61 in hexadecimal represents the rune literal ‘a’.

 ### number) rnt-example-point

 ## Articles